tgranat/ggoverdrive/README.md

 This is an quite rare and odd overdrive with a variable wah-like bandpass filter before an opamp overdrive stage with diode clipping.

+The plugin is ok now, but not as the real analog pedal.

 The plugin uses the JUCE framework https://docs.juce.com/master/index.html.
 I have only tested the plugin with the Reaper DAW on Windows.